What’s in a credit score?

 March 16, 2017

-If you're getting ready to buy a home, you should be at least as obsessed with your credit score as you are with Zillow.
-It’s a make-or-break number.
+Getting ready to buy a home?
+Then you need to be at least as obsessed with your credit score as you are with Zillow, because it’s a make-or-break number.
 Without a healthy score, it’s hard to qualify for a mortgage loan.
 And a nice high score can get you a lower interest rate, saving you thousands of dollars over the life of your loan.

 So what exactly is a credit score?
 Where does this number come from?
 What counts most when it’s calculated?
 And what is “FICO” anyway?